Wild Top End

 NOTE: this itinerary is an indication only.
 Due to conditions on the tour, weather and National Parks requirements, it can change slightly to maximise wildlife viewing opportunities.

 Day 2 : into Kakadu

 Darwin to Kakadu/Jabiru via Fogg Dam and Mamukala Wetlands

 After an early pick up from your Darwin accommodation we’ll head eastwards into the tropical outback.
 The road from Darwin to Jabiru is sealed for its entire length and makes for very easy traveling.
-On the way we’ll stop at a number of beautiful locations including famous Fogg Dam (part of the Adelaide River floodplain) where we’ll take our first walk into a monsoon forest and view some of fantastic birdlife of the Northern Territory.
-Then we’ll get on our way crossing a number of the huge rivers that drain the tropical wilderness including the mighty Mary River where we might see our first crocodile.
+On the way we’ll stop at a number of beautiful locations including famous Fogg Dam (part of the Adelaide River floodplain) where we’ll take our first walk into a monsoon forest and view some of fantastic birdlife and wildlife of the Northern Territory.
+Then we’ll get on our way crossing a number of the huge rivers that drain the tropical wilderness including the Mary River where we might see our first crocodile.
 We enter Kakadu National Park and stop at Mamukala Wetland and take a walk to get our first taste of the tropical wonders of Kakadu.
 We’ll end the day in the small town of Jabiru and move into our accommodation. (staying here 3 nights).

 Meals: Lunch and Dinner